 - F.1.a.1.
-An acceptable large animal internal medicine residency is a minimum 104-week intensive postgraduate clinical training program under the supervision of at least two Diplomates of the ACVIM, one of whom must be a Diplomate in the Specialty of Large Animal Internal Medicine. - F.1.a.2.
-Each resident must register with the ACVIM office (see D.2.a and D.2.b of the GIG). - F.1.a.3.
+An acceptable large animal internal medicine residency is a minimum 104-week intensive postgraduate clinical training program under the supervision of at least two Diplomates of the ACVIM, one of whom must be a Diplomate in the Specialty of Large Animal Internal Medicine. - F.1.a.2.Each resident must register with the ACVIM office (see D.2.a and D.2.b of the GIG). - F.1.a.3.
 The large animal internal medicine residency must take place at a specialty clinical facility where the resident will provide primary patient care appropriate to his/her level of training and manage cases in all facets of veterinary internal medicine, utilizing clinical pathology, pathology, radiology, ultrasonography, and endoscopy. - F.1.a.4.
 If a particular training program cannot provide adequate personnel or facilities to fulfill these requirements, the resident must make special arrangements at other facilities to fulfill any deficiencies. - F.1.a.5.
-It is possible to achieve certification in the Specialty of Large Animal Internal Medicine in a non-traditional residency training program, but all of the training requirements must be satisfied.
+It is possible to achieve certification in the Specialty of Large Animal Internal Medicine in a non-traditional residency-training program, but all of the training requirements must be satisfied.
 The only allowable differences are that the training may occur at more than one facility and the training may occur in non-contiguous blocks of time over an extended time period (see F.1.b.2-F.1.b.5).
-Non-traditional residency training programs must be approved in advance by the Large Animal Internal Medicine Residency Training Committee.
+The Large Animal Internal Medicine Residency Training Committee must approve non-traditional residency training programs in advance.
 A candidate and his/her Resident Advisor will be responsible for documenting that the training has occurred as specified.